devak23/literature-english/Mark Forsyth/The Etymologicon/README.md

 2. **repealed**: revoke or annul (a law or act of parliament).
 3. **discerning**: having or showing good judgement.
 4. **decree**: an official order that has the force of law.

+---
+03-Jan-2025

+## 12: Black and White

+- There was an old Germanic word for burnt, which was `black`
+- The confusion arose because the old Germanics couldn’t decide between black and white as to which colour burning was.
+Some said burning things were bright and shiny, other said they were turned black.
+- The confusion was never resolved and the English were left with black meaning either _pale or dark_ but slowly settled on one usage.
+- The French imported the _black_ and added a 'N' making it blank (blanc) as opposites.
+This is one theory
+- Other theory is that - German word black which meant bare, void and empty.
+What do you have if you don’t have any colours?
+- If you close your eyes you see nothing, which is black, but a blank piece of paper is, usually, white.
+Under this theory, blankness is the original sense and the two colours – black and white.
+- _bleach_ comes from the same root and can mean _to make pale_, or any substance used for making things black.
+Moreover, _bleak_ is probably just a variant of bleach and once meant white.
+- Down means up.
+Actually it meant hill.
+In England there’s a range of hills called the Sussex Downs.
+So if an Old Englishman fell off the top of a hill he would fall _off-down_.
+Later on the _off_ was dropped off and people started saying "going down"